 Chris Tinney, Sales Ambassador (Las Vegas, NV)

-Jeff Tuscano, Western Regional Coach (St. George, UT)
+Jeff Tuscano and Karen Todd, Western Regional Coach (St. George, UT)

 John Wilson, Liaison to Community Action Network (Chalk Hill, PA)